Some engineering slang words and expressions are downright hilarious, while other terms are essential for thriving in the profession.

 RUD (Rapid Unscheduled Disassembly): something breaks from misuse or blows up.

-“You see the rapid unscheduled disassembly of the rocket?”
+“Did you see the rapid unscheduled disassembly of the rocket?”

-Schmooze em: kiss ass for self-interest.
+Schmooze em: Kissing ass for self-interest.

-“Go schmooze em so we can get more funding.”
+“Go schmooze em to get more funding.”

-Sharpen the pencil: to better solve a problem through closer investigation and review.
+Sharpen the pencil: To better solve a problem through closer investigation and review.
 By and large, improving approximated work by using precise numbers.